 Water Will Come Through That Hole?!

-- By trying to get wet by spinning the machine out.
+- By trying to get wet due to spinning the PWC out.

-- If it’s Really choppy or rough.
+- If it’s really choppy or rough.

 - If you purposely fall off or not following the weight limit of the craft.

-The easiest way to tell what is a 2up and what’s a 3up is that the 3up will have the extension platform in the rear like the picture below.
+The easiest way to tell what is a 2 up and what’s a 3 up is that the 3 up will have the extension platform in the rear, like the picture below.

 The seat difference between the 2up and 3up, shown below:

-What Change The Seadoo Spark
+What Change The Spark

 New Colors